 The health benefits of celery are many; however, before we get into the benefits, let us learn more about this food.
 The taste of celery is unique.
 Its crunchy, tender stalks do not go unnoticed in salads, no matter how many other ingredients they may contain.
-Moreover, it is precisely the essential oil responsible for the taste that also gives it most of its healthful properties.
+Moreover, the essential oil responsible for the taste also gives it the most healthful properties.

 Health Benefits of Celery